 Clause 6 provides an overview of oneM2M security procedures.
 Clause 6.1.1 presents the interactions between layers, clause 6.1.2 introduces the sequence of events, and clause 6.2 provides further background especially for authorization (clause 6.2.2).

 Clause 7 on Authorization and Access Control applies regardless of the type of credentials used.
 Clause 7.1 describes the general oneM2M Access Control Policy management framework, which can be further enhanced by supporting frameworks for Role-based Access Control (clause 7.4), Dynamic Authorization (clause 7.3).
-In addition, Chapter 11 leverages on the above to provide a Privacy Protection Architecture that facilitates the setting and management of user's privacy profiles.
+In addition, Clause 11 leverages on the above to provide a Privacy Protection Architecture that facilitates the setting and management of user's privacy profiles.

 The present annex provides a table to assist implementers in identifying which clauses of the present document are relevant for a given type of credential.
 Specific clauses that apply for supporting End-to-end security are listed in italic characters.